DevopsProjects05/otel-ecommerce-integration/README.md

 # OpenTelemetry Integration for E-Commerce Application

 This guide explains how to integrate OpenTelemetry into a Node.js application(E-Commerce Application) for tracing and observability.
-It is designed for anyone, even those new to OpenTelemetry, and explains every step in detail.
+It is designed for anyone, even those new to OpenTelemetry, and explains every step in detail...

 ---